damithc/process/codingStandards/CodingStandard-Java.md

 **2. :star::star::star: All non-trivial private methods should carry header comments.**

->Rationale: Writing header comments will hep novice programmers detect abstraction problems. e.g. If it is hard to describe the method succinctly, there is something wrong with the method abstraction.
+>Rationale: Writing header comments will hep novice programmers to self-detect abstraction problems. e.g. If it is hard to describe the method succinctly, there is something wrong with the method abstraction.

 **3. :star::star: Javadoc comments should have the following form:**